syncfusion-content/maui-docs/MAUI/Polar-Charts/Appearance.md

 ---
 layout: post
 title: Appearance in .NET MAUI Chart control  Syncfusion
-description: Learn here all about appearance customization in Syncfusion .NET MAUI Chart (SfPolarChart), including its elements and more.
+description: Learn here all about appearance customization in Syncfusion .NET MAUI Chart (SfPolarChart), including its elements, and more.
 platform: maui
 control: SfPolarChart
 documentation: ug
 ---

 # Appearance in .NET MAUI Polar Chart
-The appearance of [SfPolarChart]() can be customized by using the predefined brushes, custom brushes and gradient, which allows for the enrichment of the application.
+The appearance of [SfPolarChart]() can be customized using the predefined brushes, custom brushes, and gradient, which allows for the enrichment of the application.

 ## Default PaletteBrushes for Chart